bencyna/paxos_implementation/assignment3/readme.md

 and it covers the case where m1 and m2 propose and go offline.

-to execute the tests, run this command
+to execute the tests first ensure you have compiled the program, then run this command
 ```
 python3 test.py
 ```